 - Considering how much seems to happen while playing XenoShyft: Onslaught, it’s very impressive that it isn’t a long game.
 Since you’re going to be doing a lot of losing in this one, it’s nice that you can start up a new game and not worry about losing too much of your day.

 - Like most cooperative deck building games, XenoShyft: Onslaught is extremely difficult to beat.
 My group sees that as a good thing, though, because we prefer challenging, co-ops.
 However, some players will be frustrated when they lose even though it felt like they did all that they could do to win.

 XenoShyft: Onslaught is an excellent co-op board game that is perfect for anyone who is looking for a challenging deck building game.
 If you are a fan of survival/horde modes in video games, chances are you are going to enjoy playing XenoShyft.

 XenoShyft has immense replay value and they have already started to release expansions for it.
-It isn’t quite good enough to make it onto our best cooperative board games list, but it is one of my group’s favorite deck building games.
+It isn’t quite good enough to make it onto our best cooperative board games list, but my group does consider it to be one of the best deck building games.
 (Update: It’s right outside of the top 10 now.)